obsicn/nodejs-microservices-example-app/README.md

 cd nodejs-microservices-example
 ```

-Use Docker Compose to start the microservies application:
+Use Docker Compose to start the microservices application:

 ```bash
 docker compose up